 Ultomiris contains polysorbate

-This medicine contains 5.5 mg of polysorbate 80 in each vial which is equivalent to 0.5 mg/mL.
+This medicine contains 5.5 mg of polysorbate 80 in each vial which is equivalent to 0.53 mg/kg.
 Polysorbates may cause allergic reactions.
 Tell your doctor if you have any known allergies.

 3. How to use Ultomiris